 The name of the game when it comes to making caramelized onions is low and slow.
 Thin onion slices are stirred with melted butter and a pinch of salt over very low heat.
 It may not seem like much is happening at first, but over time the onions will soften greatly and begin to turn golden.

 How golden is good enough?
 Well, that’s kind of up to you.
 I like to cook the caramelized onions until they’re a nice golden brown without any burnt or very well done bits, but you can certainly keep them going until you’re happy.

-The first step is slice each onion in half from top to bottom (through the ends), trim off the top end, and then make two small notches around the bottom stem piece to remove it.
+The first step here is breaking down the onions.
+Slice each onion in half from top to bottom (through the ends), trim off the top end, and then make two small notches around the bottom stem piece to remove it.

 Then, with the notched-out section at the bottom (so, facing you), slice the onion very thinly.
 The picture below shows what just one onion produced, though you’ll be doing this for both.
 Once the onions are sliced, you may wish to go through the pieces and separate out any slices that have stuck together.

 Even though you’re ideally using a large pan (mine seen here is 10” with tall sides, but a 12″ pan would be even better.), you may think you have too many onion slices to fit in there comfortably.
 As the onions will reduce in size, I add them to the pan in batches, stirring the onions up as they slowly reduce.